-The following requirements for the ESTA concern the planning of a trip to the USA:
+The following requirements of the ESTA concern the planning of a trip to the USA:

 - The traveller must possess a passport that is valid for the entirety of their stay in the USA

 - From the moment of arrival in the USA, the 90 day maximum staying limit commences.
 Not just for the stay in the USA; Canada, Mexico and the Caribbean Islands also fall under this umbrella

-- Travellers journeying with an ESTA cannot apply for a US visa, extension or residency permit upon arrival in the country
+- Travellers journeying with an ESTA cannot apply for a US visa, extension or residence permit upon arrival in the country

 - Applying for an ESTA is not sufficient if travel occurs by private plane or private ship

 - Applying for an ESTA with an emergency passport is only possible if the emergency passport contains a digital chip

 Requirements of the ESTA, part of the Visa Waiver Program

 Requirements regarding the background of the traveller

 - In or after 2011, the traveller has been to Iraq, Syria, Sudan, Iran, North Korea, Somalia, Libya or Yemen, or has at some point held the nationality of one of these countries

 - The traveller has a contagious disease or mental defect that would make them a serious risk to their environment

 - The traveller has at one point been arrested or convicted of a crime that led to serious injury*

 - The traveller has not adhered to the requirements for the ESTA or US visa once before already

 *A fine for a traffic violation does not count, except if it resulted in serious damage or injury.

 Requirements with regards to the statement of agreement

 Travellers that journey to the USA on an ESTA need to declare through the ESTA form that they:

 - agree that on arrival, the U.S. Customs and Border Protection is allowed to take biometric data from them, including but not limited to fingerprints

 - do not pose a threat to the public health, public order or law enforcement of their direct environment